trentadosics/Wearable-PTH-Adapter/README.md

 Thirdly, it is intended to be an open project designed to help any maker with their wearable circuits, as well as to improve the current version based on feedback from the maker community.

-Finally, this repository will include the final version and all earlier ones as soon as possible.
+Finally, this repository will include the final version and all earlier ones as soon as possible, as well as future modifications.